HTTP/2 for Apache httpd

 Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
 This file is offered as-is, without warranty of any kind.
 See LICENSE for details.

-This is a look at the internals of the mod_h2
+This is a look at the internals of the mod_h2 implementation and its interfaces

-.
+with Apache httpd.
 I try to give experiences and observations made during implementation

-without any guarantee of completeness or particular order.
+of mod_h2 without any guarantee of completeness or particular order.
 All mistakes made

 are my own.